Saab 9-5: Engines

 The B2x5 engines can suffer from oil pickup issues caused by 'oil sludge' in the lubrication circuit.
 In 1999, Saab issued a Workshop Bulletin around this issue.
 The 'sludge' issue primarily affected earlier models between 1999 and 2003, and from 2004 a revised engine positive crankcase ventilation system (PCV) and the use of fully synthetic oil were introduced.

 Saab created retrofit kits for the earlier 1999–2003 cars as the PCV design differs from the 2004 and later system.
 In 2005, Saab extended the warranty on the B2x5 engine to eight years and unlimited miles from new for original owners, provided the owner could produce proof that they had followed the manufacturer's oil change intervals.
 Saab recommended the use of fully synthetic or synthetic-blend oil as a preventative measure.

 Engine choices

 Transmissions

-The 9-5 is available with an Aisin AW 4-speed (50-42LE) automatic transmission Saab reference FA47; from 1997 until 2001, when a new Aisin AW unit replaced the dated four-speed automatic with a five-speed automatic.
+The 9-5 is available with an Aisin AW 4-speed (50-42LE) automatic transmission Saab reference FA47; from 1997 until 2001, when a new Aisin AW unit replaced the aging four-speed automatic with a five-speed automatic.
 A five-speed manual transmission is fitted as standard to the base models and the Aero.
-Six-speed manual transmission was not offered in first-generation 9-5s.